Erectile dysfunction (ED)

 Treatment of Erectile Dysfunction

 When the aforementioned strategies prove insufficient to address ED symptoms, medical therapies are warranted.
-The simplest treatments include use of a class of medications known as oral phosphodiesterase inhibitors (Viagra Levitra and Cialis).
+The simplest treatments include use of a class of oral medications known as phosphodiesterase type 5 inhibitors (PDE5I, e.g. sildenafil, tadalafil, vardenafil, and avanafil).
 These drugs enhance the effects of nitric oxide, a natural molecule within the body that relaxes the smooth muscle of the penis, to enable increased blood to flow and result in erection.
-Some patients, such as those who have a history of angina (heart-related chest pain), and/or some heart conditions, should not take these medications, and should consult their urologist before trying these.
+These medications are generally very safe and reliable.
+Men who use nitrates (found in certain heart medications and in some recreational drugs) should not use PDE5I.
+Optimal use of PDE5I requires advice on timing and proper use of these drugs for maximal effect.

-Surgery is another option, particularly when the aforementioned more conservative approaches fail to adequately improve erectile function.
-Implant of an inflatable penile prosthesis is a common, and often very satisfactory treatment option.
+When the aforementioned more conservative approaches fail to adequately improve erectile function surgical options may be considered.
+A device known as a penile prosthesis may be inserted and often leads to high patient and partner satisfaction.
 Benefits of this option include the avoidance of medications and injections, a very natural appearance and feel of the penis in both the flaccid and erect states, and, complete control over the onset and duration of the erection.
+The majority of penile implants placed in the United States are inflatable models but non-inflatable malleable options also exist.
 Implant surgery generally does not interfere with penile sensation and orgasmic function.
+Placement of a penile prosthesis carries the general risks of any operation, including the possibility of infection requiring device removal.
+It is also important to recognize that the erect length of the penis after prosthesis surgery tends to be less than pre-ED length.